Meet Helen

 Why being a mindset coach is so important to me??

 I have always found other people’s sense of shame of themselves and human suffering hard to tolerate.
 My entire career has taught me how we are all connected by our basic needs and wants as humans.
-We all feel the need to be accepted as our true selves and this often leads to us not offering ourselves the compassion we deserve.
+We all feel the need to be accepted as our true selves and this often leads to us not offering ourselves the compassion we deserve in order to thrive.

 My sessions are always focused on the person sat in front of me, I want them to feel free to explore their own potential and appreciate who they are.
 Banishing old behavioural patterns and stop listening to negative self-talk patterns as well as people pleasing.